Group Homes for Young Adults in Georgia

 Fact: Nearly 60% of adults are furnishing some means of financial support for their adult children although they are no longer in school.
 Parents usually remain unaware of the fact that their efforts simply "enable the behaviors seen in their sons and daughters, the fear of their loved ones failing, or living with the consequences of their behavior, only perpetuates this cycle.

 While some advocate the group home environment as a solution, we here at ATC know our "transitional living" program is the most beneficial solution.
-Our skilled staff of counselors prepare the young adult students with essential life skills needed for independence and for facing the adversities of adult life in a mature way.
+Our experienced staff of counselors prepare the students with essential life skills needed for independence and for facing the adversities of adult life in a mature way.

 ATC's comprehensive, thorough transitional living program guides our students in the capacity for college attendance, holding down a job, and learning to maintain their financial needs and obligations as would any stable, successful adult.
 Call At The Crossroads today at (866) 439-0354 to hear your options.